Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Biz, Tech: Time Warner’s ready to drop AOL like a bad habit

-• three A decade later, AOL has completely lost relevance and Time Warner’s planning to spin them back off.
+• A decade later, AOL has completely lost relevance and Time Warner’s planning to spin them back off.
 Good riddance. source